 - Deductions such as income tax, superannuation or health insurance contributions

-Failure to comply to record-keeping standards will result in a number of enforcement actions.
-Maximum penalties can reach up to $630,000 per contravention for a corporation.
+Failure to comply with record-keeping standards will result in several enforcement actions.
+Maximum penalties can reach up to $630,000 per infringement for a corporation.
 Not for the light-hearted!
 We urge all business owners to review this.

-The topic of work health and safety is a dry but important aspect of running a business.
+The topic of work health and safety is a dry but essential aspect of your employer obligations.
 Negligence in your primary duty of care for your employees can result in some messy legal ramifications!

 SafeWork NSW outlines some reasonable steps you must take, including the following: